-The Company's success is largely dependent on its continuing ability to identify, attract, develop, motivate and retain skilled employees, including members of its executive team.
-Competition for highly skilled management, technical, research and development and other employees is intense and increasing in the industries in which the Company participates, and the Company has experienced solicitations of its employees by its competitors.
+The Company's success is largely dependent on its continuing ability to identify, attract, develop, motivate and retain skilled employees, including members of its executive team, top research developers and experienced salespeople with specialized knowledge.
+Competition for such people is intense, continuous, and increasing in the industries in which the Company participates, and the Company has experienced solicitations of its employees by its competitors.